elmtree-askmo/cloudcannon-app/content/learn/nursing/explain-the-role-of-the-sodiumpotassium-pump-in-action-potential-recovery.md

 url: /learn/nursing/questions/explain-the-role-of-the-sodiumpotassium-pump-in-action-potential-recovery
 score: -1.0
 related_article1:
-    id: 170602
+    id: 170608
-    title: What role do leak channels play in maintaining the resting membrane potential?
+    title: >-
+        How does myelination affect the speed of nerve impulse conduction?
     subject: Nursing
-    url: /learn/nursing/questions/what-role-do-leak-channels-play-in-maintaining-the-resting-membrane-potential
+    url: /learn/nursing/questions/how-does-myelination-affect-the-speed-of-nerve-impulse-conduction
 related_article2:
-    id: 170609
+    id: 170599
-    title: What is the impact of multiple sclerosis on myelination and nerve signal transmission?
+    title: >-
+        Describe the phases of an action potential and the changes in membrane potential during each phase.
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-impact-of-multiple-sclerosis-on-myelination-and-nerve-signal-transmission
+    url: /learn/nursing/questions/describe-the-phases-of-an-action-potential-and-the-changes-in-membrane-potential-during-each-phase
 related_article3:
+    id: 170617
+    title: >-
+        What are the characteristics of graded potentials and how do they differ from action potentials?
+    subject: Nursing
+    url: /learn/nursing/questions/what-are-the-characteristics-of-graded-potentials-and-how-do-they-differ-from-action-potentials
+related_article4:
     id: 170618
+    title: >-
-    title: What is the structure of the blood-brain barrier and how does it affect drug delivery to the brain?
+        What is the structure of the blood-brain barrier and how does it affect drug delivery to the brain?
     subject: Nursing
     url: /learn/nursing/questions/what-is-the-structure-of-the-bloodbrain-barrier-and-how-does-it-affect-drug-delivery-to-the-brain
-related_article4:
-    id: 170600
-    title: What is the difference between the absolute and relative refractory periods in action potential propagation?
-    subject: Nursing
-    url: /learn/nursing/questions/what-is-the-difference-between-the-absolute-and-relative-refractory-periods-in-action-potential-propagation
 related_article5:
-    id: 170618
+    id: 170610
-    title: What is the structure of the blood-brain barrier and how does it affect drug delivery to the brain?
+    title: >-
+        How is membrane potential measured in electrophysiological studies?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-structure-of-the-bloodbrain-barrier-and-how-does-it-affect-drug-delivery-to-the-brain
+    url: /learn/nursing/questions/how-is-membrane-potential-measured-in-electrophysiological-studies
 ---

 &nbsp;